kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/garden_John_Tradescant.jpg)

-Physician who contributed to the study of anatomy and physiology, advancing knowledge about the circulation of the blood.
+The Kentish physician who contributed to the study of anatomy and physiology, advancing knowledge about the circulation of the blood inspired Arnav to write this article.

 ## John Edensor Littlewood